Oops! Something went wrong while submitting the form

 Under Oklahoma law, victims of specified crimes are offered protection from an alleged abuser or offender through a protective order (PO) or victim protection order (VPO).
-These protective orders, commonly called restraining orders, are intended to prevent harassment, intimidation, or harm by an individual accused of domestic abuse and other serious crimes against another person.
+These orders, commonly called restraining orders, are intended to prevent harassment, intimidation, or harm by an individual accused of domestic abuse and other serious crimes against another person.

 There are three types of protective orders in Oklahoma: an emergency temporary order, an emergency ex parte order, and a final order of protection.

 Temporary orders are typically issued at the scene of a violent situation to which police respond.
 These emergency temporary orders are given when a person is perceived to be in immediate need of protection, but the court is closed.
 A responding police officer should have the petition available for a person seeking protection to complete.
 A judge then typically gives verbal approval for the emergency temporary order.
 This order is only valid until the end of the first business day following the incident.

 In order to extend the temporary order into an emergency order, a person must petition for emergency orders in the county courthouse where either the plaintiff or the defendant resides or where the alleged incident(s) occurred.
 The Oklahoma State Courts Network makes these forms available online, but it is important to understand your eligibility and the court’s requirements for completing the forms and submitting them appropriately.